slatedocs/slate/source/includes/_appendixA.md

 			<td>Error Message</td>
 			<td>error_message</td>
 			<td>Bad data format:Failed to parse the date string provided in the data.
 Please use ISO8601 format.</td>
-			<td>A textual description of an error that occured while processing the transaction.</td>
+			<td>A textual description of an error that occurred while processing the transaction.</td>
 		</tr>
 		<tr>
 			<td>Fraud Rule Name</td>